Aria

 Aria, video, 2009, 11’10

-The aria, as an operatic form, has its origins in 18th century Italian music, and is defined as a long accompanied song by a solo voice.
+In Aria, subjectivity is explored through the agency of Tom and Sugi as they travel through an archetypal Canadian landscape—Banff National Park.
+The aria as an operatic form has its origins in 18th century Italian music, and is defined as a long accompanied song by a solo voice.
 The form recalls historical romanticism that emphasizes individual subjectivity.
-In Aria, subjectivity explored through the role of Tom.
-The project uses the musical structure of call and response to depict Tom’s curiosity, excitement and joy in relation to the river, meadows, ponds, and forests of the park.
-The soundtrack is constructed solely from Tom’s voice and from field recordings in the Park’s locations.
+In Aria, soundtrack is constructed from Tom’s voice and from field recordings in the Park.
+The story builds towards the central event of Tom singing an aria, an expression of his emotional connection to the natural world.

 exhibited at: